evolutionplus/Evolution-API/README.md

 ***

 ## Cancel action
-User actions deletion is executed by external code EXT_ID.
-All awards associated with actions are also to be deleted.
+User actions deletion is executed by external code ext_id.
+All awards associated with the actions are also to be deleted.

 ### Method